buriihenry/sql_for-_data/Readme.md

-A look at the top SQL Commands that a data analyst MUST know.
+A look at top SQL Commands that a Data analyst/Scientist MUST know.

 Refer to the SQL top Commands.